yuforium/activity-streams/README.md

 # activity-streams-validator
-Activity Streams definitions with validation using class-validator and class-transformer
+Activity Streams definitions with validation using class-validator and class-transformer.